 As a result, while stronger economic growth can be a negative for Treasuries, it is much more likely to be a positive factor for higher-yielding bonds where the issuer’s creditworthiness is a primary concern for investors.
 This helps make the case for why investors should diversify rather than emphasize on any one segment of the bond market.

-Below are the results of six major bond market sectors during varying economic environments from January 1, 1994 through March 31, 2012, according to Deutsche Bank:
+Below are the results of six major bond market sectors during varying economic environments from January 1, 1994 through March 31, 2012, according to Deutsche Bank.
+This helps show that while stronger growth tends to pressure the total returns of government bonds, it generally has a positive impact on the higher-risk market segments:

 U.S. GDP Growth Less Than 0%